nickerso/journal-website/content/pages/instructions-to-authors.md

 * **4.1 What is a Primary Publication and why do I need one?**

-The primary publication is an experimental/modelling paper that has recently been accepted to a peer-reviewed physiology, bioengineering or biophysics journal.
+The primary publication is an experimental/modelling paper that has been accepted to a peer-reviewed physiology, bioengineering or biophysics journal.
 The primary paper shows that the model is validated by describing the experiments and data, and the model(s) fit to the data, as well as the biological background and why the model is important.
 Physiome papers will describe the details of mathematical models and computational simulations associated with a ‘primary’ has been accepted by a recognised peer-reviewed journal, but does not deal with the validation of the models.
 Therefore, every Physiome paper needs to be associated with a primary paper.

 ### 5. Cost

 Physiome papers are citable with a DOI and published as open access with an author processing charge of US$300.
-This fee covers both the Physiome and the PMR submission.
-HOW DO I PAY?
+The fee is to be payed after acceptance of the submission, but before publication.
+See payment terms.
+(LINK)

 ### 6. Copyright of submission

 WHAT ARE THE TERMS OF THIS?
 HOW OPEN IS ACCESS?

+TO DECIDE:
+Image format, format of tables,